TIBCOSoftware/tci-flogo/samples/extensions/Readme.md

 Users can upload an extension either via a GitHub repository or a ZIP file from the local file system.
 Steps to upload an extension from a ZIP file are listed below.

 1. Download and save the extension as a ZIP file on the local file system.
+Alternatively, you can provide a Github link also to the zip file.
 2. Login to TIBCO Cloud™ Integration with a valid subscription.
 3. Select Environment & Tools menu option.
 4. Under Connector Management & Extensions section, choose Extensions option.